Stereowalker/C.O.M.B.A.T/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+[Remove any text within these brackets.
+A clear and concise description of what the bug is.]

+**Logs**
+[Post logs, if any]

 **To Reproduce**
-Steps to reproduce the behavior:
+[Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error]

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+[A clear and concise description of what you expected to happen.]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+[If applicable, add screenshots to help explain your problem.]

-**Environment:**
+**Minecraft Environment:**
  - Forge Version:
- - UnionLib Version
+ - UnionLib Version:
- - C.O.M.B.A.T Version
+ - C.O.M.B.A.T Version:

 **Additional context**
-Add any other context about the problem here.
+[Add any other context about the problem here.]